History of KEMET

 In keeping with the company’s announced strategic direction to vertically integrate operations and to better control supply sources, KEMET acquired Cornell Dubilier Foil, a manufacturer of foils utilized as a core component in electrolytic capacitors in June 2011, and Niotan Inc, a leading manufacturer of tantalum powder in February 2012.
 KEMET recently announced the industry’s most comprehensive plan for sourcing conflict-free tantalum from the Democratic Republic of Congo (DRC) that includes economic and social sustainability efforts such as the construction of schools, health clinics and infrastructure at and around the mine site in the Katanga province in the DRC.
 This comprehensive plan is focused on enhancing the overall quality of life of the miners and their families as well as creating long-term opportunities for the local community that supports the mine.

 Today, KEMET maintains its corporate headquarters and a new power film manufacturing facility in Simpsonville, South Carolina.
-Manufacturing facilities are located in Matamoros, Monterrey, and Ciudad Victoria Mexico; Suzhou, Nantong, and Anting-Shanghai, China; Sasso Marconi, Vergato, and Monghidoro, Italy; Weymouth and Towcester, England; Évora, Portugal; Suomussalmi, Finland; Granna, Sweden; Batam, Indonesia; Landsberg, Germany; Kyustendil, Bulgaria; Knoxville, Tennessee and Carson City, Nevada.
-A new facility in Skopje, Macedonia is currently under construction with an estimated completion date of mid-2012.
+Manufacturing facilities are located in Matamoros, Monterrey, and Ciudad Victoria Mexico; Suzhou and Anting-Shanghai, China; Pontecchio, Italy; Weymouth, United Kingdom; Évora, Portugal; Suomussalmi, Finland; Granna, Sweden; Skopje, Macedonia; Batam, Indonesia; Landsberg, Germany; Kyustendil, Bulgaria; Knoxville, Tennessee and Carson City, Nevada.
 KEMET also owns two specialty electronics companies--FELCO in Chicago, Illinois, and Dectron in Farjestaden, Sweden.
 Sales offices and distribution centers are located around the world.